saucelabs/playwright-test-demo/README.md

 Follow that link to see the test

+## GitHub Actions

+Example of `saucectl` running as a GitHub Action: https://github.com/saucelabs/playwright-test-demo/pull/2/checks?check_run_id=1597465811

+The yaml is (saucectl.yml)[./.github/workflows/saucectl.yml]

 ## Notes

-This repo uses a version of saucectl that hasn't been widely released yet.
+* This repo uses a version of saucectl that hasn't been widely released yet.
 Once this version is merged and published, you will be able to install this via `npm` (`npm install -g saucectl`)

 ## Roadmap